pcorey/pcorey.github.io/_posts/2015-08-10-dos-your-meteor-application-with-where.markdown

 layout: post
 title:  "DOS Your Meteor Application With Where"
 titleParts: ["DOS Your Meteor Application", "With Where"]
-description: "MongoDB's 'where' operator can be used by malicious users to wreak serious havok on your database.
+excerpt: "MongoDB's 'where' operator can be used by malicious users to wreak serious havok on your database.
 Learn to protect yourself."
 author: "Pete Corey"
 date:   2015-08-10
 tags: ["Javascript", "Meteor", "Security", "NoSQL Injection"]